-- Tonal and talent ingredients and ways they help analyze critique - Aspects of an on-stage talent ingredient - Performance levels for people on radio and television - Effect of volume on the overall outcome of a content

-Importance of light and shadow in capturing and amplifying the mood of the content
+- Tonal and talent ingredients and ways they help analyze critique - Aspects of an on-stage talent ingredient - Performance levels for people on radio and television - Effect of volume on the overall outcome of a content - Importance of light and shadow in capturing and amplifying the mood of the content subjective as a piece that has the scope of bringing up multiple meanings and interpretations.

 Learning about criticism involves building a careful eye to attest to the content you consume, the pictures you see, the music you listen to, and everything that keeps you consumed.
-Critic needs to be aware of their surroundings and how they consume art and media content.
-It becomes a bigger responsibility to build a structure around something as cohesive and subjective as a piece that has the scope of bringing up multiple meanings and interpretations.
+Critics need to be aware of their surroundings and how they consume art and media content.
+It becomes a bigger responsibility to build a structure around something as cohesive and